The IndieBeat: Lucah shows how guilt is a powerful foe

 “To me, Lucah’s world represents a sort of weaponized Catholic guilt; this feeling that there’s something wrong with you for just being who you are, and unless you do X, Y, and Z, you deserve the torment that the world throws at you,” said Horgan in an email to GamesBeat.

-Lucah’s gameplay is challenging, but Horgan included a Sin and Punishment system that enables players to adjust the level of difficulty.
+Lucah’s gameplay is challenging, but Horgan includes a Sin and Punishment system that enables players to adjust the level of difficulty.
 And though healing isn’t an option, you can rewind time for another shot.
 The caveat is that you’ll also have sacrificed any progress you’ve made along the way.
 The difficulty is part of the story, though.

 “Every in-game failure is really another opportunity to grow, because Lucah will always get back up,” said Horgan.
 “By the end of the game, I want the player to grow with Lucah and gain that confidence that comes with self-acceptance, because they were able to survive and triumph alongside Lucah and learn to love themselves for who they are, whatever that means to them.”